Wellbeing Week - 11th-15th Feb

 Please be aware that as it is Wellbeing week at Charter Academy parents will not be able to get in touch with any of the team after 5.00pm.
 If you wish to contact a staff member at the school please call between 9.00am and 4.30pm.

-Assessment Information for Summer Term
+Assessment Information for Spring Term